easemob/flutter_chat_uikit/README.md

 ## Dependencies

-The following third-party UI libraries are used in flutter_chat_uikit:
+The following third-party UI libraries are used in em_chat_uikit:

 ```dart
 dependencies: